AtlasOfLivingAustralia/ala-name-matching/README.md

 in their [scientific name parser library](https://github.com/gbif/name-parser) This code contains additions for handling some Australian specific issues.

+## Versions

+Currently there are 2 versions of this library, 2.x and 3.x.
+* 2.x is using lucene 4.
+* 3.x is using lucene 5 or above.

 ## Generating a name match index

 The name match index can be built from multiple Darwin Core Archives (DwCAs) that contains all the